 Burnt orange hair colors don’t get a lot of play, and that’s a shame.
 Because burnt orange tends to look more than a little red, it’s an incredibly versatile color.

 It’s most flattering to darker skin tones— cinnamon, honey, warm brown, mahogany—and extraordinarily pale skin.
 It complements brown, amber, green, and hazel eyes the most.

 Trendy Burnt Orange Hair Color Ideas

-Have you ever thought about experimenting with burnt orange hair color?
+Have you ever thought about experimenting with burnt orange hair dye?
 Orange is having a moment, but don’t start seeing vicious carrot orange or pale ginger locks.

 Burnt orange is so gorgeous that it almost looks edible, like a decadent pumpkin dessert.
 Done correctly, this color throws off shades of red, copper, and gold as well.
 It’s a must-have ‘do for women who adore vivid autumnal colors.